 3. Moving forces you to sleep more deeply.

 There’s nothing like a day spent forming new memories, meeting new people, running around, organizing, making endless lists, getting used to new roads and shortcuts… to tire you beyond simple exhaustion.
 When my head touches my pillow I’m already asleep.
 With the exception of those occasional (probably age-related) restless nights, my sleep has been deep and uninterrupted.

 Age Advantage: Sleeping – and sleeping well – goes a long way.
 People who sleep less than six hours a night have a bigger chance of suffering from declining cognitive abilities and reaction times, according to one study.
 Your weight, too, is affected by too little sleep – the hormones that promote appetite and reduce sensations of fullness after a meal go haywire when there’s a sleep deficit.
 And your risk of developing certain conditions, like diabetes, can also be affected by too little sleep.

-Maybe you’re not ready to move.
+It could be that you’ve reached this part of my writing and are hit with one heavy, overbearing thought; Maybe you’re not ready to move.
+Maybe you’re thinking you’d rather Hire crates, easily online.
+Maybe you don’t want to think about all the organization involved.
 Yet.
 But if you’re with me in this so-called midlife, chances are that the day will come when you look around and think that it might be in your near future.
 And who knows?
 All that hard work might pay off and save you a few dollars in the anti-aging department.

 You might also want to read about other things – minus moving – that can be good for your health.
 Click here.